-Dr. Seddon is proud to offer a wide range of dental services.
+Dr Tina and Dr. Seddon are proud to offer a wide range of dental services.

 Emergency Dentistry – If you have a dental emergency, call us at 604-922-0144 and we will usually be able to see you on the same day.
 If it is outside of office hours, call Dr. Seddon on his cell phone at 778-840-0762.